 Note: Purchase Green no longer carries Envirofill.
 However, a suitable alternative may be selected as part of the system.

 This is part 3 of 3 in our series describing how to install artificial grass.
-The first part discussed sub-base preparation and the steps involved in securing a proper sub base.
+The first part of our artificial grass installation series discussed sub-base preparation and the steps involved in securing a proper sub base.

-The second part included information related to the application of the artificial grass including unrolling, cutting and seaming your grass.
+The second video included information related to the application of artificial grass like unrolling, cutting and seaming your grass.
 And this third installment includes information about infilling artificial grass and the different types of infill that are available to use.

 Be sure to review part one and part two of the series if you haven’t seen them yet.
 And for a comprehensive guide on how to install artificial grass on your own, download the DIY Easy Install Guide.